 Cancer and cardiovascular disease are the two largest health burdens in Australia, representing more than a third of recurrent healthcare expenditure.
 More than one in three Australians will discover they have cancer by the age of 75 and the incidence is increasing across all cancer types.
 Although Australia has one of the highest survival rates in the world, cancer is the largest contributor to disease and injury in Australia and the second most common cause of death.

-Approximately one in two cancer patients require radiotherapy, however only one in three receives this essential treatment because of lack of convenient access to treatment facilities and lack of understanding of appropriate treatment options regarding radiotherapy.
+Approximately one in two cancer patients require radiation therapy, however only one in three receives this essential treatment because of lack of convenient access to treatment facilities and lack of understanding of appropriate treatment options regarding radiation therapy.

-Modern radiotherapy equipment such as linear accelerators can reduce the time the patient spends on the treatment couch up to 50%.
+Modern radiation therapy equipment such as linear accelerators can reduce the time the patient spends on the treatment couch up to 50%.
 Accuracy is sub-millimetre which improves outcomes and reduces unwanted dose to surrounding organs and healthy tissue.